- 23 field days & workshops

-- Restoration of bund wall at Toolibin Lake to prevent salt-intrusion
+- Restoration of bund wall at Toolibin Lake successfully preventing intrusion of saline water

-- Successful community engagement campaigns to reduce nutrient inflows to Vasse-Wonnerup wetlands
+- Successful ‘Bay OK’ community engagement campaign reducing nutrient inflows to Vasse-Wonnerup wetlands

 The South West region is home to three internationally-significant, Ramsar-listed wetlands: